ChasingAir/android_platformer1/README.md

-# android_platformer1
+# android_platformer1(working title)
-Basic game foundation meant to be a guideline for future projects, as well as potentially turning into a fun game.
+Basic game foundation meant to be a proof of concept for future projects, as well as potentially turning into a fun game.

 Authors:
 Chase M.